Hamulous/BBone-to-XFL-Converter/README.md

 # BBone to XFL Converter

 This tool is a fork of [SproutNan's .bbone decompiler](https://github.com/SproutNan/BBone_Decom) which converts PvZ2 `.bbone` skeleton/animation files and associated sprites into Adobe Animate XFL projects.
 (It is primarily intended to convert `.bbone` files found [here](https://github.com/map220v/TencentPvZOL/tree/main/GameRes/swf/td/anmi).)
+This also takes into account that you have knowlegde with PvZ2's animation format with this script doing all of your dirty work.

 ---

 ## NOTICE

 This project is a **work in progress**.
 Many features may not function as intended due to limited testing.
 If you encounter any issues, please create an issue on this project’s repository or contact me on Discord (`hamulous`).

 ---